 The researchers identified the current industry light level recommendations produced by the Illuminating Engineering Society (IES) for horizontal visual tasks (reading, writing and negotiating stairs) in areas occurring in the University Browsing Room (Main Area; Mezzanine; Stairs' Treads and Landings).
 Further, the researchers also measured and documented light levels for visual tasks on vertical planes (wayfinding, aesthetics, reading for book identification)) on the Fireplace Surround and Bookshelves.
 The researchers compared the existing light levels they had measured in situ to the industry (IES) range recommendations.
 Refer to Table 1 for a comparison of light level measurement means, maximums and minimums with industry recommendations.
-(Note that the lowest light level in the given ranges for industry recommendation for older adults.)
-The researchers also noted compliance or non-compliance.
+(Note that the lowest light level in the given ranges for industry recommendations in the table is the light level recommendation for younger adults and the highest number is the light level recommendation for older adults.)
+The researchers also noted compliance or noncompliance.
 Refer to Table 1 for compliance indications.